I Didn't Mean to Turn You On: Robert Palmer version

 English rock singer Robert Palmer recorded a cover version of "I Didn't Mean to Turn You On" one year later, and it was released as the fifth single from his eighth studio album, Riptide (1985).
 The single reached No. 2 on the Billboard Hot 100 in 1986.
-Palmer loved the song musically, but he found the lyrics distasteful and sexist because they were written by older men to be sung by a young woman.
+Palmer loved the song musically, but he found the lyrics distasteful and sexist because he thought they were written by older men to be sung by a young woman.
 Palmer recorded it in part as a joke, thinking it would be an ironic role reversal to have the lyrics coming from a nearly 40-year-old man.
 The music video which was directed by Terence Donovan and storyboarded by concept developer Andrew Trovaioli, featured women like the ones featured in "Addicted to Love"; it reached No. 1 on MTV on October 17, 1986.